-Method 4: Business Account - 12- or 24-Month Accountant/Cert Tax Preparer P&L plus 12 (or 24) months Business Bank Statements
+Method 3: Business Account - 12- or 24-Month Accountant/Cert Tax Preparer P&L plus 12 (or 24) months Business Bank Statements

-- Provide 12 months or 24 months (or greater) P&L compiled and signed by CPA (or Enrolled Agent if license can be verified) through the time of the last of 3 consecutive business bank statements.
-For convenience, 1 year-end P&L's and year-to-date can be submitted. - Income equals 12+ month average (or 24+ month average) net income shown on P & L. - Total allowable deposits from the business bank statements must be no more or no less than 10% of the average monthly gross revenues reflected on the P & L's.
+- Provide 12 months or 24 months (or greater) P&L compiled and signed by CPA (or Enrolled Agent/CTEC if license can be verified).
+For convenience, 1 year-end P&L's and year-to-date can be submitted. - Income equals 12+ month average (or 24+ month average) net income shown on P & L. - Total allowable deposits from the business bank statements must be no more or no less than 10% of the average monthly gross revenues reflected on the P&L. In the event the 10% tolerance is not met, continuous bank statements may be added to the analysis until the tolerance is met.